-Now that you have moved all the files and database to the new host, It is time to change all the necessary settings to make it working.
-To do this, Edit your wp-config.php file from root folder and find the following lines:
+Now that you have moved all the files and database to the new host, It is time to change all the necessary settings to make it work.
+To do this, Edit your wp-config.php file from the root folder and find the following lines:

 Replace those values with your database details from the new host.
 Save this file and your WordPress site will be up and running from your new host.

 Move WordPress from WordPress.com